lvxuan12/SCSES/README.md

 ### Step 0.
 Get the cofigure file
 You can create the configuration file using the Shiny app.
 To start the app, run `createConfigshiny` function.
 Details can be found in [here](#config)

-**Note1**: The test dataset includes fewer cells and chromosomes to ensure faster completation of the Tutorial.
+**Note1**: The test dataset includes a limited number of cells and chromosomes to ensure faster completation of the Tutorial.
 Therefore, the default parameters in **`createConfigshiny`** are **not suitable**.
 Please use the **`createDemoConfigshiny`** function instead, which provides default values optimized for the test dataset.